eerimoq/nala/README.rst

 - Works well with errors reported by sanitizers
 - Test isolation with ``fork()``
 - Only run tests matching given pattern
+- Automatic build and run on file change
 - Optional parallel test execution to save time
 - Amalgamated source and header files ready to drop in your project
 - JSON test report